TheCSharpAcademy/CodeReviews.Console.HabitTracker/STUDY.ConsoleApp.HabitLogger/README.md

-# ConsoleApp.HabitLogger

-This is a simple console application with C# to apply CRUD operations with a simple database using sqlite.
+A simple console application with C# to apply CRUD operations using sqlite.

 ## Requirements
 - This is an application where you’ll register one habit.
 - When the application starts, it should create a sqlite database, if one isn’t present.
 - Create a table in the database, where the habit will be logged.
-- The app should show the user a menu of options (insert, delete, update, view their logged habit an exit the application).
+- The app should show the user a menu of options.
+- The users should be able to insert, delete, update and view their logged habit.

 ## Features
 - Using a lightweight database engine (sqlite) to store and read information.